Jul 27, 2025 | Posted by Abdul-Rahman Oladimeji

 Adobe: Migrated many of its services to Microsoft Azure to reduce infrastructure complexity.

-Each of these players contributes to the ecosystem, either by building infrastructure, leasing space, or relying on hosted services to reach customers.
+Each player contributes to the ecosystem by building infrastructure, leasing space, or relying on hosted services to reach customers.

 .jpg)